 Try to include a healthy amount of plant or fish fats on every plate to offset the blood sugar highs that can come from enjoying a carbohydrate-rich meal.

 Seed cycling is the latest trend in balancing hormones, improving fertility and easing menopause symptoms.
 But what is seed cycling and - crucially - does it work?

 Then, during the latter two weeks of your cycle, you consume the same amount of sesame and sunflower seeds.
-It is said that the special polyphenols present in sesame seeds - called lingnans - prevent estrogen levels from getting too high, whilst the vitamin E in sunflower seeds is thought to boost progesterone production.
+It's said that the special polyphenols present in sesame seeds - called lingnans - prevent oestrogen levels from getting too high, whilst the vitamin E in sunflower seeds is thought to boost progesterone production.

 If your periods are irregular or absent, or if you have gone through the menopause, then it is advised that you sync your seed cycling with the phases of the moon.

 You can enjoy the seeds in whatever form you like; you can add them to smoothies, sprinkle them on salads, or stir them through your morning porridge or yoghurt.